Unboxed-Software/solana-course/content/token22-metadata.md

 );
 ```

 Next is the `createInitializeMintInstruction`.
-Note that we do this before we initalize the metdata.
+Note that we do this before we initialize the metadata.

 ```typescript
 // 4.
 Initialize the mint